HKeyHKey/Rodriguez-Martinez2017/README.md

 # Rodriguez-Martinez2017
-Scripts and data for the generation of figures in [Rodríguez-Martínez et al. (Nature Structural and Molecular Biology, 2017)](https://www.ncbi.nlm.nih.gov/pubmed/28112731 "PubMed link").
+Scripts and data for the generation of figures in [Rodríguez-Martínez et al. (*Nature Structural and Molecular Biology*, 2017)](https://www.ncbi.nlm.nih.gov/pubmed/28112731 "PubMed link").

 The following instructions assume that you will be working in a directory called $PWD/: